The Complete Guide to Data Loss Prevention in Workplace from Meta

 Is DLP possible in Workplace from Meta?

 Yes, Data Loss Prevention (DLP) is possible in Workplace from Meta.
-DLP strategies aim to identify, monitor, and protect sensitive information from being shared inappropriately.
+DLP solutions aim to identify, monitor, and protect sensitive information from being shared inappropriately.
 While Workplace offers certain security features, organizations should also implement additional DLP measures to safeguard their data effectively.

 A successful DLP strategy for Workplace includes both establishing the right permissions and safeguards within Workplace, deploying a third-party DLP tool to add an additional layer of security, and routinely training employees on DLP best practices.
 By taking this three-pronged approach, administrators can mitigate the risk of a data breach from Workplace.